-The facts are out there, yet the myths persist.
-It’s important to know how to truly care for yourself if you have this disease.
+The facts are out there, yet myths about diabetes persist.
+It’s important to know how you can take care of yourself if you have type 1 or type 2 diabetes.

 With a staggering number of misconceptions about diabetes, it’s hard to know the truth.
 Some people believe that being obese or eating a lot of sugar causes diabetes.
 Both are false.

 Another popular myth is that you need to be on a special diet if you have diabetes.
 While there’s some truth to that, it’s not 100-percent accurate.
 People with diabetes, like everyone, benefit from eating whole grains, fruits, and vegetables and limiting sugar and fat.

 An incorrect belief about diabetes is that it’s not a serious disease.
 While diabetes causes more deaths a year than breast cancer and AIDS combined, you can manage diabetes if you take care of yourself and reduce your risk of developing complications.